 Alice is a beloved Scottish-born freelance writer, poet, and motivational speaker.
 She was educated as a registered nurse in Scotland, holds a B.S. degree in Health Sciences, and has worked mainly in the psychiatric field.

 Alice has contributed to both the secular and religious press, has written and taught Bible studies and prize-winning poetry.
 Her first book, Little Women, Big God tells the story of the women’s ministry she founded and directed in the U.K.

 She now lives in Arizona and enjoys visiting her grown children and her grandchildren.
-Widowed several years ago, she recently remarried.
+Widowed several years ago, she has remarried.